On progressive sharpening, flat minima and generalisation: Introduction

-Our contributions in this paper are as follows. \begin{enumerate} \item Based on previous empirical work identifying outlying loss Hessian eigenvalues with those of the Gauss-Newton matrix, we propose an ansatz: that the loss sharpness of a deep neural network acts as (loosely speaking) an upper bound for the model's maximum Jacobian norm over training samples. \item We prove theoretical results which quantify the extent to which the maximum input-output Jacobian norm of a model over a training set will approximate the Lipschitz norm of the model over the underlying data distribution.
-We extend this result to a novel generalisation bound in terms of the maximum input-output Jacobian norm over training data.
-Our results hold in particular for data generated by a neural network such as a generative adversarial network or an implicit neural function. \item Based on our theory and our ansatz, we give a new account of progressive sharpening.
-Our account enables us to change the severity of sharpening by scaling inputs and outputs.
-We report on experiments across a variety of learning tasks that validate our account. \item We report on experiments measuring the effect of hyperparameters such as learning rate and batch size on loss sharpness, Jacobian norm and generalisation, revealing the validity of our proposed mediating link between loss sharpness and generalisation.
-Finally, we present experiments measuring the loss sharpness, Jacobian norm and generalisation of networks trained with a variety of regularisation measures, revealing a tight correlation between generalisation and Jacobian norm whether or not such measures target loss sharpness. \end{enumerate}
+Our contributions in this paper are as follows. \begin{enumerate} \item Based on previous empirical work identifying outlying loss Hessian eigenvalues with those of the Gauss-Newton matrix, we propose an ansatz: that under certain conditions, the largest eigenvalues of the loss Hessian control the growth of the largest singular values of the model's input-output Jacobian.
+We focus in particular on the \emph{largest} eigenvalue of the Hessian (the \emph{sharpness}) and the \emph{largest} singular value of the Jacobian (its \emph{spectral norm}, which we abbreviate to simply \emph{norm} in what follows). \item In Section \ref{sec:theory} we provide theorems which quantify the extent to which the maximum input-output Jacobian spectral norm of a model over a training set will approximate the Lipschitz norm of the model over the underlying data distribution during training for datasets of practical relevance, including those generated by a generative adversarial network (GAN) or implicit neural function. \item In Section \ref{sec:progressivesharpening}, we provide a theorem which gives a data-dependent, high probability lower bound on the empirical Jacobian norm of a model that grows during any effective training procedure.
+We combine this result with Ansatz \ref{ansatz} to give a new account of progressive sharpening, which enables us to change the severity of sharpening by scaling inputs and outputs.
+We report on classification experiments that validate our account. \item In Section \ref{sec:generalisation}, we provide a novel bound on the generalisation gap of the model in terms of the empirical Jacobian norm.
+Synthesising this result with Ansatz \ref{ansatz}, we argue that low loss curvature implies good generalisation only insofar as low loss curvature implies small empirical Jacobian norm.
+We report on experiments measuring the effect of hyperparameters such as learning rate and batch size on loss sharpness, Jacobian norm and generalisation, revealing the validity of our explanation.
+Finally, we present the results of experiments measuring the loss sharpness, Jacobian norm and generalisation gap of networks trained with a variety of regularisation measures, revealing in all cases the superior correlation of Jacobian norm and generalisation when compared with loss sharpness, whether or not the regularisation technique targets loss sharpness. \end{enumerate}